How much gratitude is enough?

 Gratitude promotes better physical and mental health, increased happiness and optimism, improved self-esteem, and a greater sense of connectedness with others.

 In a world where people often take things for granted, gratitude is one of the most powerful tools for creating positive change.
-Here are a few ways that gratitude can help you enjoy life:
+Here are a few benefits of being thankful:

 Studies have shown that people who practice gratitude are more likely to report feeling happier and more satisfied with their lives.
 This is because gratitude helps us focus on the positive aspects of our lives, rather than dwelling on the negative.